BSc (Hons), PgDip, O.A. Dip

 Psychodynamic Therapy

-I offer in-person sessions in Manchester, and online therapy to clients across the UK and internationally.
+I work with individuals (adults and young people), couples, families, and children, offering both in-person sessions in Manchester and online therapy for clients across the UK and internationally.

-My clinic is a safe, inclusive, and welcoming space for all individuals, regardless of gender, age, background, religion, or financial situation.
-If you’re unsure whether I can meet your needs, I encourage you to get in touch for an initial consultation at no charge.
+My clinic is a safe, inclusive, and welcoming space for all — regardless of gender, age, background, religion, or financial circumstances.
+If you’re unsure whether I’m the right fit for your needs, I invite you to arrange a free initial consultation — a relaxed opportunity to discuss what you’re looking for and how we might work together.

-I undertake ongoing CPD to keep my knowledge and practice current and effective
+Ongoing CPD training to keep my knowledge current and evidence-based

 These are a selection of issues I can help clients with: